 At 10 AM, I was downtown at the travel agency announcing, "First, we have a problem."

 I told the lady behind the counter my story.
-She said that this was the first time something like this had happened, but it was no problem because they keep the travel material on the computer, "We are simply going to re-print it."
+She said that this was the first time something like this had happened, but it was no problem because they kept the travel material on the computer, "We are simply going to re-print it."

 After 10 minutes, she handed me the new folder.
-It even doesn't contain a train ticket but just a paper slip stating that I belong to a group.
+It doesn't even contain a train ticket, but just a paper slip stating that I belong to a group.
 The group ticket is held by the person guiding us on our six-hour train ride to Hamburg.

 The Elbphilharmonie became the new Hamburg landmark.
 Nowadays, a trip to the port city always includes a concert at the Elphi.